 Most of us try to live a healthy lifestyle: eat a good diet, exercise regularly, and tread lightly on the planet.
 Even so, sometimes it can be hard to incorporate herbs into our regular routine and keep it up when we don’t have a pressing health issue.
-I know I have this issue and as the daughter of a health care practitioner I would imagine I might be in the habit of taking herbs more regularly than a lot of people.
-(You should see my mini-pharmacy!)
-One way to make this easier is to incorporate herbs into your diet.
-Continue reading
+Adding fresh herbs to our meals is a wonderful and delicious way to make this easier.

 Don’t forget that culinary herbs are often times what we are taking in tinctures or pills and can be just as beneficial.
 If you don’t have a mini herb garden already, why not?
 It’s inexpensive to grow, can take as much or as little room as you’d like, and greatly enhances the flavor of any food you might make.
 Now is the ideal time of year to plan any garden activities.
 In my part of the world, while it’s a bit early to be planting outside, seeds can be started indoors and any window is perfect for a pot of herbs.
 I’ve been making my garden plans and I’m looking forward to organizing my dad’s this year as well.